Program Assistant-Student Administrative Support Services

 - Ability to work collaboratively and cooperatively in a team environment.

-- Experience working with individuals from diverse academic, socioeconomic, cultural, disability, ethnic backgrounds.
+- Experience working with individuals from diverse academic, socioeconomic, age, cultural, disability, and ethnic backgrounds.

 ADDITIONAL DESIRABLE QUALIFICATIONS:

-- Associate's degree from a regionally accredited institution.
+- Associate's degree or higher from a regionally accredited institution.

-- Experience with software applications such as NEOGOV, Washington State Community College's FAM, SMS and FMS systems, EDExpress, FAAccess, EdConnect, the National Student Loan Data System and/or other student information systems.
+- Experience with software applications such as FMS, SMS, and other student information systems.

 - Bilingual Spanish/English proficiency.

-To qualify for consideration, applicants must meet required, minimum qualifications and submit a complete application packet by August 29, 2019 at 12:00pm.
+To qualify for consideration, applicants must meet required, minimum qualifications and submit a complete packet by June 4, 2019 at 12:00pm.
 A complete application packet includes the following: